 *as far as I can tell

-As you can see above this is what a newly opened document would look like for Affinity Designer.
+As you can see here this is what a newly opened document would look like for Affinity Designer.
 This is a far cry from what people would be used to if opening a program on a PC or Mac 🖥.
 Let’s now look at where you would look if you wanted to use different tools.

-So the things that would typically be in the menu are somewhat scattered but in terms of some of the file options this is where you would look for them.
+So the things that would typically be in the menu are somewhat scattered but in terms of some of the file options, this is where you would look for them.

-So above you’ll see two simplified columns of tools ⚒️, and dependent upon which persona is active you have they change to suit your use case.
+So here you’ll see two simplified columns of tools ⚒️, and dependent upon which persona is active you have they change to suit your use case.
 They are all designed to bring the most relevant tools to the forefront and aid in your design in different ways.

 A few more icons you should recognize before I leave you for today.

-this hides all buttons and UI so if you all of a sudden can’t find your layers tap this
+This hides all buttons and UI so if you all of a sudden can’t find your layers tap this.

-history button (if you want to jump back farther than a few steps use this it will pull up a longer history of your document)
+History button (if you want to jump back farther than a few steps use this it will pull up a longer history of your document)

-a back button and redo button (these are for quick undo and redo. i’d use the history if you want to go back farther than a few steps, gestures work as well)
+A back button and redo button (these are for quick undo and redo.
+I’d use the history if you want to go back farther than a few steps, gestures work as well).

-cheat sheet for all the buttons under the different personas and what they are below
+Cheatsheet for all the buttons under the different personas and what they are below

-thank you all and Happy Designing; till next time 💚
+Thank you all and Happy Designing; till next time 💚